 Wealth creation pivots around manufacturing technically sophisticated products that can be sold around the globe and CSIR is at the forefront of this movement in India.
 This is a win-win situation; producing not just the wealth, but also an empowered population.

 Kangra, a district of Himachal Pradesh, is known globally for its green tea.
 However, over the years the plantations and production had been showing a decline.
-CSIR therefore devised techniques to revive and rejuvenate the plantations.
-Agro and harvestry practices were developed to suit locale specific conditions.
-Improved processing methods reduced the withering time from 16 to 5 hours increasing the productivity.
+CSIR, therefore, devised techniques to revive and rejuvenate the plantations.
+Agro and harvestry practices were developed to suit locale-specific conditions.
+Improved processing methods reduced the withering time from 16 to 5 hours increasing productivity.
 These measures greatly cheered up the production of premium tea.

-Over thirty percent of Indian soils have poor load bearing capacities and need remedial measures to build structures on them.
-CSIR has developed novel pile foundations under renamed piles, bored piles compaction, sprice precast piles, skirted granular piles etc., suited for a variety of ‘unfriendly soils’.
-Over hundred thousand structures have been built using these designs.
+Over thirty percent of Indian soils have poor load-bearing capacities and need remedial measures to build structures on them.
+CSIR has developed novel pile foundations under renamed piles, bored piles compaction, price precast piles, skirted granular piles etc., suited for a variety of ‘unfriendly soils’.
+Over a hundred thousand structures have been built using these designs.